malaybaku/VmmJekyllTest/pages/english/download.md

 Gamepad: Support XInput style gamepad.
 XBox controller is a popular one supported.

 VMagicMirror requires few for the CPU and GPU specs, but it maybe better for the middle-end PC to concern the CPU usage.

+At v0.9.8, there are a few known issue.

+issue1: Old AMD CPU may crash the program on startup.

+issue2: When using old GPU the face texture might not be loaded.

 The developer checks VMagicMirror performance on the following environments.
 Please contact if there is bug-like performance issue.